pdbro2k/pydanceweb/README.md

 (Please note that final rounds will not be accessible from this view!)

+### Current Adjudicator Sheets

+All sheets for rounds that are currently running will also be listed on the page http://`YOUR_IP_ADDRESS`/ftm/desk/scheets from where you can print them batch-wise.
+However, it is not possible to judge rounds with these versions.
+Please use the Adjudicator Views instead.

+(Please note that final rounds are accessible from this view!)

 ### Results

 If there are any finished sections you will also find links to the detailed results view below the current round overview: